Dandush03/pg_rls/README.md

 You can change company to anything you'd like, for example, `tenant` This will generate the model and inject all the required code

 For any new model that needs to be under rls, you can generate it by writing

 ```bash
 rails generate pg_rls user #=> where user eq model name
 ```
 and it will generate all the necesary information for you.

 You can swtich to another tenant by using
 ```ruby
 PgRls::Tenant.switch :app #=> where app eq tenant name
 ```
 Don't forget to update how you want `PgRls` to find your tenant, you can set multiple options by modifying `api/config/initializers/pg_rls.rb` `search_methods`

-You can add the following configuration to your Database Config File to improve performance and remove `PgRls::SecureConnection` from `aplication_record.rb`

 ```yml
 # app/config/database.yml